Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Implementation Details

 \subsubsection{Synthetic Experiments}

 We begin by sampling a directed graph using the Erdős-Rényi (ER) random graph model with an edge density of 2 unless specified otherwise, which determines the directed edges in the DMG \(\gG\).
 Next, we generate a random matrix and project it onto the space of positive definite matrices to obtain the confounder covariance matrix \(\sz\), setting the maximum exogenous noise standard deviation to 0.5 unless specified otherwise.
 The nonzero off-diagonal entries of \(\sz\) correspond to the bidirectional edges in \(\gG\).
 For the linear SEM, edge weights are sampled uniformly from $\text{Unif}((-0.9, -0.2) \cup (0.2, 0.9))$.
 In all experiments except those on non-contractive SEMs, the edge weight matrix is rescaled to ensure a Lipschitz constant of less than one.
 For nonlinear SEMs, we apply a \texttt{tanh} nonlinearity to the linear system defined by the edge weights, i.e., where $\mW$ is the weighted adjacency matrix.
+In all the experiments, the training data consisted of 500 samples per interventional setting (unless specified otherwise).

 \paragraph{Impact of Confounder Count}